jugonzal/lectures/w4d4-promises-try-catch/README.md

 The `await` keyword will stop the code until the given promise is resolved.
 If something goes wrong with that promises, the rejection is thrown as an error, which means you can rely on a simple `try/catch` block to do your error handling.

+Notice that you can **only** use the `await` keyword inside an `async` function.
+This means you should not use it in the main context, but look at my code for a way to work around that.

 There, the best of both worlds.
+You'll find this implemented in [`await.js`](https://github.com/jugonzal/lectures/tree/master/w4d4-promises-try-catch/code/await.js)